 How does the CRA Process Work?

 I. Adopt the Finding of Necessity.
-This will formally identify the blight conditions within the targeted area and establish the area boundary.
+This will formally identify the slum and blight conditions within the proposed Community Redevelopment Area, establishing its geographic boundary.

-II.
-Develop and adopt the Community Redevelopment Plan.
-The plan addresses the unique needs of the targeted area and includes the overall goals for redevelopment in the area, as well as identifying specific projects.

 III.
+Prepare and adopt Redevelopment Plan.
+The Redevelopment Plan addresses the unique needs of the Community Redevelopment Area and includes the overall goals for redevelopment within the Community Redevelopment Area, as well as identifying redevelopment projects and related activities.

-Create a Redevelopment Trust Fund.
-Establishment of the Trust Fund enables the Community Redevelopment Agency to direct the increase in real property tax revenues back into the targeted area.
+IV.
+Create Redevelopment Trust Fund.
+Establishment of the Redevelopment Trust Fund enables the CRA to direct increment revenues back into the Community Redevelopment Area.

 Florida Redevelopment Association Legislative Position

-The FRA supports the ability of local governments to create and effectively use community redevelopment agencies to redevelop and revitalize their urban areas.
-This includes the use of tax increment financing.
-We further support local control and disposition of any disputes between local governments over the use of such agencies and financing.
+The FRA supports the ability of local governments to create and effectively utilize CRAs to redevelop and revitalize Community Redevelopment Area, this includes the use of increment revenues.
+We further support local control and disposition of any disputes between local governments over the use of such CRAs and increment revenues.
 The Florida Redevelopment Association is available for technical assistance, legislative advocacy and redevelopment educational resources.

-For copies of current or past bills, statutes or further legislative information, you may visit www.leg.state.fl.us or call the FRA. at (850) 701-3608.
+For copies of current or past bills, statutes or further legislative information, you may visit https://www.leg.state.fl.us/.

 FRA Mission